scottwittenburg/spack/lib/spack/docs/pipelines.rst

 Concretizes the specs in the active environment, stages them (as described in :ref:`staging_algorithm`), and writes the resulting ``.gitlab-ci.yml`` to disk.
+During concretization of the environment, ``spack ci generate`` also writes a ``spack.lock`` file which is then provided to generated child jobs and made available in all generated job artifacts to aid in reproducing failed builds in a local environment.

 Using ``--prune-dag`` or ``--no-prune-dag`` configures whether or not jobs are generated for specs that are already up to date on the mirror.
 If enabling DAG pruning using ``--prune-dag``, more information may be required in your ``spack.yaml`` file, see the :ref:`noop_jobs` section below regarding ``service-job-attributes``.

+The optional ``--check-index-only`` argument can be used to speed up pipeline generation by telling spack to consider only remote buildcache indices when checking the remote mirror to determine if each spec in the DAG is up to date or not.
+The default behavior is for spack to fetch the index and check it, but if the spec is not found in the index, to also perform a direct check for the spec on the mirror.
+If the remote buildcache index is out of date, which can easily happen if it is not updated frequently, this behavior ensures that spack has a way to know for certain about the status of any concrete spec on the remote mirror, but can slow down pipeline generation significantly.

 The ``--optimize`` argument is experimental and runs the generated pipeline document through a series of optimization passes designed to reduce the size